Suite for Variety Orchestra No. 1: Reception

 Nicholas Kenyon in his review of the Suite for Variety Orchestra No. 1's premiere for The Observer wrote that the music was "Shostakovich at his most unbuttoned and jovial":

 The LSO played the Second Suite for Jazz Orchestra or Dance Band [sic] with its four blaring saxophones, accordion and guitar, as if to the manner born...
 The music is tripe, and not very well planned tripe at that—three waltzes in succession!—but Rostropovich lifted it along with such panache that it worked.

 He also called the work "fairly cynical pieces of writing-to-order".

 Chailly's Decca recording was a popular and critical success; his recording of the "Waltz II" was included in the soundtrack to Stanley Kubrick's Eyes Wide Shut.
 Roger Covell in the Sydney Morning Herald praised Chailly's "elegantly played" recording and compared Shostakovich's music favorably with William Walton's Façade.

-In 1994, Philips issued a single of the "Waltz II" from the suite performed by André Rieu and his orchestra.
+In 1994, Philips Records issued a single of the "Waltz II" from the suite performed by André Rieu and his orchestra.
 It reached 5 in the Dutch Mega Top 50 and sold over 50,000 copies.
 The recording was included in the album From Holland With Love in 1996.